2020PB/police-brutality/reports/Oregon.md

 ### Livestreamer shot in hand while sitting on ground | July 27th

-A livestreamer uploaded first person footage from July 27th.
+A livestreamer uploaded first person footage from July 27th, taken near 3rd and Salmon.
 He is sitting on the ground some distance from protesters when less lethal shots are fired.
 One strikes the filmer in the hand.
 He states that his hand is okay.

 tags: journalist, less-lethal, projectile, shoot

 id: or-portland-179

-geolocation:
+geolocation: 45.5162412,-122.6765964

 **Links**